-Interestingly, the draft ATAD 3 provides for an exemption for notably companies which have transferable security (equity or debt instruments) admitted to trading or listed on a regulated market or multilateral trading facility as defined under Directive 2014/65/EU as well as for regulated financial undertakings that includes securitisation special purpose entity as defined in the EU Securitisation Regulation.
+Interestingly, the draft ATAD 3 provides for an exemption for companies which have transferable security (equity or debt instruments) admitted to trading or listed on a regulated market or multilateral trading facility as defined under Directive 2014/65/ EU as well as for regulated financial undertakings that include securitisation special purpose entities as defined in the EU Securitisation Regulation.

-Final provisions of ATAD 3 have not been agreed yet by the ECOFIN which requires unanimity between Member States and therefore it is unlikely that ATAD 3 will be applicable as from 2024 but rather as from 2025.
+Final provisions of ATAD 3 have not been agreed yet by the ECOFIN which requires unanimity between Member States and therefore it is unlikely that ATAD 3 will be applicable before 2025 and the draft text may well be significantly altered in the meantime.